Contesting a Will

 The rules state that a spouse or civil partner is entitled to such financial provision as in reasonable in all the circumstances.

 Other people can make a claim if they are

 - Former spouse or civil partner of the decease who has not remarried or entered into a new civil partnership

-- Living with the decease for at lease two years prior to their death
+- If they have been living with the deceased for at lease two years prior to their death

 - A child of the deceased (excluding adults)